tytydraco/yessleep/out/There_are_worse_things_than_an_alien_abduction.md

 Inside, everything was black, save for the sparse slants of moonlight peeking in from cracks between the boards.
 At first, all I noticed was the smell.
 The creature’s breath reeked of bile and booze, like the worst whiff I’d ever caught off my hungover dad times a thousand.

 Of course, there was also the screaming.
 The alien bellowed at the top of its lungs as it pulled at clanking chains, and for a moment I thought my ears would bleed.

 As my eyes adjusted, I finally caught the first few glimpses of my fellow prisoner.
 The alien was chained loosely to the far side of the airstream and looked like the 200-pound baby of a sunflower and an octopus.

+It moved slowly toward me, tensing and ready to pounce.
+I knew that I was completely at its mercy.
+I’d once seen a baby deer torn apart by a mountain lion.
+The cat had grabbed it by the neck, twisting it at an impossible angle, so that the life went right out of its eyes.
+Then it dragged it back into the woods.
+A few hours later, I’d find its bloody corpse, half-eaten and still steaming in the snow.
+I was that deer now, waiting to be torn apart.

 Not knowing quite what to do, I held my arms up in surrender.
 To be honest, I could barely look at the thing.
 It was like my mind couldn’t make sense of the information my eyes were giving it.
 If I hadn’t already pissed myself fifteen minutes earlier, I would have right then.

-Slowly, the alien stopped screaming and slowly moved toward me reaching the limit of its chains.
-Then it reached out a tentacle.
-I put out my hand, and for a minute we touched.
+Slowly, the alien slowly moved toward me reaching the limit of its chains.
+Then it reached out a tentacle and twisted it around my arm, gripping it tighter than any human hand.
+I knew that at its slightest whim, it could pull my arm from its socket.

+But it didn’t.

+The tip of its tentacle found my hand, and for a minute we touched.

 Holding hands, the thing seemed to calm down, and I did too, at least a little.

 “We’re in this together,” I whispered.
 “I help you.
 You help me.”